ArtCenter1/omnitrade-terminal/project_management/project_roadmap.md

 - Implement sentiment analysis (LLM feature)
 - Test and optimize AI/LLM performance

+## Redis Cloud Setup

+Before proceeding to Phase 6, the platform needs a proper Redis cloud setup for production and live testing environments.
+Currently, Redis runs locally and requires manual startup after system restart, which is not suitable for production use.

+Refer to [Redis Cloud Roadmap](redis_cloud_roadmap.md) for detailed implementation steps, timeline, and cost considerations.
+This setup is critical for ensuring reliable:
+- Market data caching
+- API rate limiting
+- Job queuing for trading bots

 ## Phase 6: Blockchain Integration

 - Design tokenomics